We don’t support this browser anymore.

 Advanced Micro Devices Inc (AMD) USD0.01

-Prices delayed by at least 15 minutes | Switch to live prices |
+Market closed | Prices as at close on 21 November 2024 | Switch to live prices |

-Prices delayed by at least 15 minutes | Switch to live prices |
+Market closed | Prices as at close on 21 November 2024 | Switch to live prices |

-Prices delayed by at least 15 minutes | Switch to live prices |
+Market closed | Prices as at close on 21 November 2024 | Switch to live prices |

 The selling price currently displayed is higher than the buying price.
 This can occur temporarily for a variety of reasons; shortly before the market opens, after the market closes or because of extraordinary price volatility during the trading day.

-HL comment (31 July 2024)
+HL comment (30 October 2024)

 No recommendation - No news or research item is a personal recommendation to deal.
 All investments can fall as well as rise in value so you could get back less than you invest.

-The shares were up 9.3% in pre-market trading.
+The shares fell 7.6% in after-hours trading.

 Our view

+There’s a massive opportunity here with big tech names such as Meta, Microsoft and Google owner Alphabet all aggressively increasing their multi-billion dollar budgets for AI infrastructure.
 AMD doesn’t manufacture its own products.
 That means supply chain challenges and the industry’s ongoing reliance on Taiwan, where geopolitical tensions are elevated, remain a risk to be mindful of.

 Beyond Data Center, AMD’s broad offering gives it an opportunity to integrate technology across the technology stack, which could drive growth in other product categories.
 It continues to innovate in the personal computing space, and has just launched an upgraded AI processor that’s being rolled out by the likes of HP and Lenovo.

-However there are some ongoing headwinds.
+However, there are some ongoing headwinds.
 Weak sales of AMD’s gaming chips are detracting from the strong growth seen elsewhere.
 And with no major console releases on the immediate horizon, this may remain the case for some time.
 There’s also weak demand from some customers in the Embedded segment like automobile manufacturers.

 The pace of innovation in the industry is high and AMD is ploughing some $1.5bn per quarter into research & development.
 The strong balance sheet means it can afford to do this and stomach fluctuations in demand, but for now payouts to shareholders are unlikely to be a priority.